serverlessworkflow/specification/specification.md

 The `retries` property can be either an in-line [retry](#Retry-Definition) definition array, or an URI reference to a resource containing an array of [retry](#Retry-Definition) definition.
 Referenced resource can be used by multiple workflow definitions.
-For more information about using and referencies retry definitions see the [Workflow Error Handling](#Workflow-Error-Handling) section.
+For more information about using and referencing retry definitions see the [Workflow Error Handling](#Workflow-Error-Handling) section.

 #### Function Definition